 Capitalization | Sources and Uses of Funds

-A summary of how much money will be required for startup expenses and operating capital, and where you expect that money to come from.
+A sources and uses of fund section is a summary of how much money will be required for startup expenses and operating capital, and where you expect that money to come from.

-The cliché is true: It takes money to make money.
 The various sections of your business plan spell out how you will go about finding new customers, creating products and services they need, and building your business.
 The details regarding the costs and revenues from your “word plan” make it to the “numbers plan” in the financial section.
-So what’s left?
+So, what’s left?

 This section on Capitalization and Use of Funds summarizes how much money will be required for startup expenses and operating capital, and where you expect that money to come from.
 Show your financial needs for a minimum of one year into the future, or until your business will become cash-flow positive, whichever is longer.